ivanbenas/run_analysis/CodeBook.md

 totalSetY <- rbind(testSetY,trainSetY)
 colnames(totalSetY) <-"activity_id"
 ```
-We the same for the subjects to obtain;
+We do the same for the set of subjects to obtain;
 `totalSetSubjects` as data.frame

+We change the column names of the activities to have activity_id and activity_name

+At this point, we create a data frame with train and test set X

 Next command greps only the mean and standar data columns;
 ```R